 A message will be conveyed from the nerves to the spinal cord, which travels directly to his back legs rather than the dog’s head.
 As a result, the legs kick unintentionally in response.

 If it is a sensitive area, your pet may not appreciate you touching them constantly.
-However, an occasional excellent scratch is likely to be delightful.
+However, an occasional scratch is likely to be delightful.
 If your dog appears to be itching, it may be ill or have a skin disease.
 Itchy dogs are more susceptible to fleas, resulting in serious health concerns.

 Rapid Eye Movement